bcgov/sdd-database/Terminal Commands.md

 5-dev -n <dev_namespace>
 ```

-6. _Need to check if I need this step_

-Update the deployment to use this new versioned image
+6. Update the deployment to use this new versioned image

 ```shell
 oc set image deployment/employee-information-database employee-information-database=image-registry.